 "And this," they spoke together.
 "Is Lord Kouga, prince of the Eastern Wolf Tribe."

-"That's… nice," Mrs. Higurashi caught an ornamented candlestick without breaking stride.
+"That's… nice," Mrs. Higurashi caught an ornamented candlestick her father threw over his shoulder without breaking stride.
 A little tag around its base read 'Sacred Holder of Immortal Good Luck Flame'.
 "So how come you've never brought them to visit before Kagome?"
 She asked lightly.

-The girl heard through her feigned nonchalance.
+The girl heard through her nonchalance.
 "They didn't travel with Inu-Yasha and I."

 "I see," the indifference didn't falter.
 "How did you meet then?"